WOW: WAIC-Optimized Gating of Mixture Priors for External Data Borrowing: WAIC-Optimized Weight (WOW) Gating Strategy

-The WOW gating strategy implements a structured, two-step process to decouple the \textit{decision to borrow} from the \textit{method of borrowing}.
-In the initial data-driven ``gating'' step, the widely applicable information criterion \citep[WAIC,][]{watanabe2009algebraic} is used to conduct a pre-borrowing compatibility assessment.
-This evaluation determines whether integrating historical data into the prior distribution improves the out-of-sample predictive performance for the concurrent control.
-Only if the gating criterion is satisfied does the second ``borrowing" step occur, in which historical and concurrent data are combined using a Bayesian mixture prior with adaptive weighting.
-In contrast to existing methods that rely exclusively on adaptive weighting mechanisms, the WOW gating step provides a critical safeguard against the inappropriate use of external information.
-The subsequent borrowing step remains deliberately flexible, accommodating a variety of weighting schemes, including rMAP, EB-rMAP, and SAM, as well as user-defined alternatives.
-Importantly, the gating step is designed to be independent of downstream weighting methods, ensuring broad applicability and seamless integration into existing external data borrowing workflows.
+The WOW gating strategy implements a structured two-step process that separates the \textit{decision to borrow} from the \textit{method of borrowing}.
+In the first ``gating'' step, WAIC \citep{watanabe2021waic} is used to assess whether incorporating historical data into the prior improves out-of-sample predictive performance for the concurrent control data.
+Only when the gating criterion is satisfied does the second ``borrowing'' step proceed, in which historical and concurrent data are combined using a Bayesian mixture prior with adaptive weighting.

-Implementing the WOW strategy, however, requires careful methodological development to operationalize the data compatibility assessment and ensure statistical rigor in practice.
-In the next subsection, we formalize the WOW procedure, beginning with the mathematical formulation, followed by the construction of the gating decision rule.
-We also characterize key theoretical properties of the gating rule.